Abhay0809/Virtual-Painter/README.md

 This is an application that enables one to **vitually paint in the air** using their fingers.
 It is developed in python **on openCV, TfLite and Mediapipe**.
 So go ahead and recreate your imaginations in the air !

 [![Made with Python](https://img.shields.io/badge/Made%20with%20-Python-red?style=for-the-badge&logo=python)](http://www.python.org/)
 [![Made with TfLite](https://img.shields.io/badge/Made%20with%20-Tf%20Lite-yellow?style=for-the-badge&logo=tensorflow)](http://www.tensorflow.org/)

+## Project Source
+Final Year project of Group : 6 of Bengal College of Engineering and Technology, Durgapur.

 ### Cloning
 Use the link below to close this repository to your machine.
 ```bash